opencredo/terrahelp/README.md

 ### Installing and Executing

-Assuming that your Go environment is setup correctly, an installed binary will be placed in your $GOPATH/bin directory.
-The following commands install and execute Terrahelp.
+Installation places the binary in the `$GOPATH/bin` directory.
+Assuming that the directory has been added to your `PATH`, the following commands will install and execute Terrahelp.

     make install
     terrahelp -v